Written by Munis Topcuoglu, Editor at EHN Canada.

 How to find a professional interventionist

 When looking for an interventionist, ask doctors or therapists for recommendations.
 Also ask local mental health care providers such as hospitals and drug and alcohol rehab centers.
-If you have private health insurance or employee benefits, or if the intervention subject does, call the insurance company and ask them if there are any professional interventionists that are covered under the plan.
+If you have private health insurance or employee benefits, or if the person with addiction does, call the insurance company and ask them if there are any professional interventionists that are covered under the plan.

-The most effective drug or alcohol intervention teams typically consist of between four and six family members, friends, and possibly coworkers who are close to the intervention subject—plus a professional interventionist.
+The most effective drug or alcohol intervention teams typically consist of between four and six family members, friends, and possibly coworkers who are close to the person with addiction—plus a professional interventionist.
 One person should be appointed to be the coordinator or “project manager” who makes sure that the other team members stay on track preparing for the intervention.
 The professional interventionist could take this role depending on the scope or your agreement with them.

-Choose people who’ll make the subject feel comfortable
+Choose people who’ll make the person feel comfortable

-The objective when choosing team members is to assemble a group of people that will not scare the intervention subject, or cause them to feel ambushed or ganged-up on—this could easily cause them to flee the intervention, a highly undesirable result.
-Hence, the four-to-six individuals should all be people who love and know the subject very well.
-They must have good relationships with the subject so that their participation in the intervention will be motivating.
-They should be people whom the subject likes, respects, and trusts—people whose opinions the subject values and cares about.
+The objective when choosing team members is to assemble a group of people that will not scare the person, or cause them to feel ambushed or ganged-up on—this could easily cause them to flee the intervention, a highly undesirable result.
+Hence, the four-to-six individuals should all be people who love and know the person very well.
+They must have good relationships with the person so that their participation in the intervention will be motivating.
+They should be people whom the person likes, respects, and trusts—people whose opinions the person values and cares about.

 Exclude people who won’t be able to control themselves